 As a practicing veterinarian, you’ve likely prescribed a drug for an extra-label use.
 What does that mean?
 What gives you the legal ability to do so?
-What conditions must be met?
+What conditions must you meet?
 By explaining FDA’s requirements for extra-label drug use in animals, this article answers these questions and more.

-In 1994, Congress added provisions to the Federal Food, Drug, and Cosmetic Act (FD&C Act) that give veterinarians the legal ability to use approved human and animal drugs in an extra-label manner.
-This means you can use an approved drug in a way that isn’t listed on the drug’s labeling.
+In 1994, Congress added provisions to the Federal Food, Drug, and Cosmetic Act (FD&C Act) that give veterinarians the legal ability - with certain restrictions - to use approved human and animal drugs in an extra-label manner.
+This means, in some cases, you can use an approved drug in a way that isn’t listed on the drug’s labeling.
 Extra-label drug use is sometimes called off-label because the use is “off the label.”

-To prescribe drugs in an extra-label manner, you need to follow FDA’s extra-label drug use requirements, as stated in the FD&C Act and FDA regulations.
-You should also educate your clients, particularly food animal producers, on these requirements and on FDA’s recommendations for the judicious use of antimicrobial drugs.
+To prescribe drugs in an extra-label manner, you need to follow FDA’s requirements for extra-label drug use, as stated in the FD&C Act and FDA regulations.
+You should also educate your clients, particularly food animal producers, on these requirements and on FDA’s recommendations for the judicious use of antimicrobials.

 Before Congress passed the Animal Medicinal Drug Use Clarification Act (AMDUCA) in 1994, federal law did not permit extra-label drug use in animals.
 The AMDUCA provisions amended the FD&C Act to allow veterinarians to prescribe approved human and animal drugs for extra-label uses in animals under specified conditions.
 The key points are:

 - Conditions for Extra-Label Drug Use in Food-Producing Animals

 - Drugs Prohibited from Extra-Label Uses in Animals